by J. Clifford and A. Kozil** (9/17)

-- Most Americans consume too much fat and cholesterol—mostly from animal fat, prepackaged, and processed foods.
+- Most Americans consume too much fat and cholesterol—mostly from animal fat, prepackaged foods, and processed foods.

-What is cholesterol?
-Cholesterol is a waxy, fat-like substance found in all animals including people.
-It is an essential part of cells in the body and is used to make certain hormones and digest fats.
-A special form of cholesterol in the skin has the ability to change into vitamin D when exposed to sunlight.
+Cholesterol is a waxy, fat-like substance found in all animals including humans and is essential to every cell in the body.
+Cholesterol is used to make certain hormones, like estrogen and testosterone, and it is part of a chemical called bile, which helps to digest fats.
+A special form of cholesterol found in the skin has the ability to change into vitamin D when exposed to sunlight.
 There are two different types of cholesterol:

-- Dietary cholesterol—This type comes from foods of animal origin.
+- Dietary cholesterol—this type comes from foods and beverages of animal origin.

 How is blood cholesterol transported by the body?
 Cholesterol is transported in the blood by different carriers.
 The relative amounts of cholesterol transported by each carrier can affect one’s risk for heart disease.
 The two major blood cholesterol carriers are LDL (low density lipoprotein) and HDL (high density lipoprotein).
-LDL cholesterol is known as “bad” blood cholesterol, and delivers blood cholesterol throughout the body, depositing it as “plaque” on artery walls.
-HDL cholesterol is known as “good” blood cholesterol, and functions as a vehicle in the blood to remove waste from the body (Table 1).
+LDL cholesterol is known as “bad” blood cholesterol, and functions to deliver cholesterol to cells throughout the body and can be deposited as “plaque” on artery walls.
+HDL cholesterol is known as “good” blood cholesterol, and functions as a vehicle in the blood to remove cholesterol waste from the body via the liver (Table 1).